Early Hearing Detection and Intervention

 - audiology consultants to help families locate diagnostic, medical management, hearing aid assessment and funding services, early intervention and other resources (click here for Infant Audiology Resource List PDF file);

-- direct audiology services in nine of 14 regional offices; and
+- direct audiology services in 11 regional offices; and

 - connections to parent support groups.